satori-com/mzbench/doc/deployment_guide.md

 sudo shoud be available for non-tty execution (put "Defaults !requiretty" to /etc/sudoers).
 It is also required to have ssh and tcp 4801/4802 ports connectivity between server and nodes for logs and metrics.
 Please refer EC2 documentation on image publish process, it can be done from web AWS console within few clicks.
+We prepared such image with Amazon Linux (ami-3b90a80b), but you may require some additional software.
+For this image you need to register and specify your keypair name with your AWS credentials.

 ### `{bench_data_dir, "<path>"}`